You are hereHome >

 Scrutinizing Health Insurance Rate Hikes

-Oregonians have reached a breaking point on health care costs: the cost of covering the average Oregon family is projected to rise to more than $27,000 a year by 2016.
+Oregonians have reached a breaking point on health care costs: At the current rate, the cost of covering the average Oregon family could rise to more than $21,000 a year by 2019.
 At the same time, studies show that a third or more of every dollar we spend on health care is wasted on something that does not improve our health.

 Health insurance companies could be lowering costs by cutting administrative bloat, driving a hard bargain with hospitals on prices, paying doctors to keep people healthy rather than to order expensive treatments, and passing on those savings to customers.
 But too often, they just keep raising rates on their customers without doing these things.